 If your application is successful, the information you provide during the application process will be transferred to your employee file and be retained in line with the FT Data Retention Policy.
 This document will be made available to you when you join the company.

-If you are unsuccessful at any stage of the process, your information will be retained for up to three years following the closure of the application process.
+If your application is unsuccessful, your information will be retained for up to three years following the closure of the application process, to fulfil the purpose we collected it for including to satisfy any legal or regulatory requirements and to match your information against live vacancies.
 We will send you an annual reminder letting you know that we are processing your data and give you the opportunity to request its removal from FT Talent Acquisition system.
-Please note that you can request the removal of your data at any time by logging on to your workday profile, visiting your account settings and selecting “delete my information”.
+Please note that you can request the removal of your data at any time by logging on to your profile on our Talent Acquisition system, visiting your account settings and selecting “delete my information”.

 How we keep your information secure